 Popcorn is a perfectly healthy snack for kids and adults.
 Make provision for the special dietary needs of children and the elderly for the journey.

 You can find all our favourite healthy road trip snacks here

 7. Explore Public Transportation.

-Depending on your destination, consider trying public transportation to move around.
-It is cheaper and easier to travel to a foreign city than driving a big car and getting lost.
+Depending on your destination, shipping your car is ideal if you are doing interstate travel or for overseas, consider trying public transportation to move around.
+Travelling to a foreign city, public transport is cheaper and easier than driving a big car and getting lost.
 It also adds a fresh new perspective to your family trip.

-When deciding upon the family trip destination, consider your children’s needs and interests.
-Look for destinations with an amusement park or some form of family-friendly attraction and are convenient for the family elders.
+Consider your children’s needs and interests when deciding upon the family trip destination.
+Look for destinations with an amusement park or some form of family-friendly attraction that are convenient.
 Talk to your friends and networking community for family destination ideas.
 Set proper expectations for the family vacation and work around it to make it fun and memorable.

 See where our Family Travel Inspiration community is dreaming of in 2021!